Skip to main content

 • Rotman Commerce students who are accepted into the program will be enrolled in RSM403Y1, an Independent Study Course credit and it will count as an RSM elective.

-2023-24 applications are now closed
+RSM498Y1 applications for 2024-25 are closed

 COURSE MISSION